PMA and endometriosis: which path?

 gamete transport disorders

-The main causes of infertility are related to anatomical lesions which create an inflammatory climate harmful to fertilization, and to an alteration in the ovarian reserve, particularly when the patient has had endometriosis cysts.
+The main causes of infertility are anatomical lesions that create an inflammatory climate harmful to fertilization, and altered ovarian reserve, particularly when the patient has had endometriosis cysts.

 Certain surgical procedures can also have an impact on fertility.
-Women suffering from endometriosis also sometimes suffer from dyspareunia, which makes intercourse more complicated and therefore the chances of pregnancy.
+Women suffering from endometriosis may also suffer from dyspareunia, which makes intercourse more difficult, and thus increases the chances of pregnancy.

-What treatment for endometriosis in the desire to become pregnant?
+What treatment is there for endometriosis when you want to become pregnant?

-When a couple encounters difficulties in conceiving a child, a battery of tests should first be performed to determine the cause of the infertility.
-It can come from the woman or the man, and depending on its origin, the solutions to accompany the pregnancy project will not be the same.
-A woman who has endometriosis is not necessarily infertile.
+When a couple encounters difficulties in conceiving a child, the first step is to carry out a battery of tests to determine the cause of infertility.
+Infertility can come from either the woman or the man, and depending on its origin, the solutions for supporting the pregnancy project will not be the same.
+A woman with endometriosis is not necessarily infertile.
 Consult a doctor who will be able to guide you.

-Women suffering from endometriosis have several solutions to support their desire to become pregnant if a pregnancy does not occur naturally.
-Surgery or medically assisted reproduction can be proposed to the patient, depending on her background, her personal choices, her symptoms, etc.
+Women suffering from endometriosis have a number of options to help them achieve pregnancy if it doesn't come about naturally.
+Surgery or medically-assisted procreation may be proposed to the patient, depending on her personal choices, symptoms, etc...

-When hormonal treatment is not sufficient to relieve endometriosis and/or when it continues to cause infertility, surgery may be useful.
+When hormonal treatment is not sufficient to relieve endometriosis and/or the condition continues to cause infertility, surgery may be useful.

-The interest of this operation is studied in cases where the endometriosis is painful, in cases of infertility where there is a desire for pregnancy.
+The value of this operation is being studied in cases where endometriosis is painful, and in cases of infertility where there is a desire for pregnancy.

 The first step is to determine the location and nature of the endometriosis lesions.
-Then the operation takes place.
-There are several ways to proceed:
+There are several ways of proceeding:

 -

-by eliminating the lesions, either with the laser technique, by laser vaporization, or by coagulation
+by eliminating the lesions, either with the laser technique, laser vaporization or coagulation

 -

-The presence of small lesions can complicate the operation, as well as if the lesions are implanted in other places such as functional organs like the bladder, the rectum, or the colon.
-The surgical procedure is made more complex.
+The presence of small lesions can complicate the operation, as can the presence of lesions in other areas, such as functional organs like the bladder, rectum or colon.
+Surgical intervention becomes more complex.

-Most of the time, this operation is performed under laparoscopy, but in the case of deeper endometriosis, it can be performed by laparotomy, i.e. an opening of the abdominal tract.
+Most of the time, this operation is performed under laparoscopy, but in the case of deeper endometriosis, it can be performed by laparotomy, i.e. opening the abdominal tract.

 Following this operation, some patients are able to become pregnant naturally.
-For others, it is more complicated, and recourse to MAP may then be considered.
+For others, it's more complicated, and PMA may be considered.

 There are several types of medically assisted reproduction techniques.
-First of all, we have artificial insemination.
-Artificial insemination, which is the simplest and least expensive technique, consists of injecting sperm into the woman's uterus during ovulation.
+The first is artificial insemination.
+Artificial insemination, the simplest and least expensive technique, involves injecting sperm into the woman's uterus during ovulation.

 Another MAP technique is IVF (in vitro fertilization).
-This is a much more invasive technique that consists of bringing sperm and an egg together directly in the laboratory.
-Mature follicles are harvested and their production is stimulated by hormones, and when the embryo is viable, it is implanted in the woman's uterus 2 to 5 days after the egg meets the sperm.
+This is a much more invasive technique, in which sperm and egg are brought together directly in the laboratory.
+Mature follicles, whose production is stimulated by hormones, are harvested, and when the embryo is viable, it is implanted in the woman's uterus, 2 to 5 days after the egg meets the sperm.

-There is also IVF ICSI, that is to say, In Vitro Fertilization with micro injection.
-This technique is adapted to male infertility because it allows the selection of the most suitable spermatozoa.
+There is also IVF ICSI, i.e. In Vitro Fertilization with microinjection.
+This technique is suitable for male infertility, as it selects the most suitable spermatozoa.

-Endometriosis was the cause of her infertility.
-Her endometriosis manifested itself in multiple small lesions.
+Endometriosis is the cause of her infertility.
+Her endometriosis manifests itself in multiple small lesions.

-Following her diagnosis, Samantha had two options for dealing with her infertility.
+Following this diagnosis, Samantha was given a choice of two solutions to deal with her infertility.
 The first was surgery.
-This operation consisted of the destruction of all endometriotic lesions, allowing the patient to become pregnant naturally.
-After 6 months of trying to get pregnant naturally, Samantha was offered the option of moving on to a MAP program, including conventional IVF, or In Vitro Fertilization.
-Samantha explains that each pathway is different, but for her, she had her first shot of hormones on the first day of her period, and then a shot every morning and evening for about 20 days.
+This involved the destruction of all endometriotic lesions, enabling the patient to become pregnant naturally.
+After 6 months of trying to get pregnant naturally, Samantha was offered the option of moving on to a PMA program, including conventional IVF, or In Vitro Fertilization.
+Samantha explains that each pathway is different, but that for her, she had an initial injection of hormones on the first day of her period, followed by an injection every morning and evening for around 20 days.

-The purpose of the shots is to make the follicles grow.
-Regular checks are made to ensure that the follicles are growing properly, that they are the right size, and that the time is right to harvest them.
+The aim of the injections is to enlarge the follicles.
+Regular checks are carried out to ensure that the follicles are progressing correctly, are the right size and are harvested at the right time.
 Two days before the puncture, Samantha had a final injection of hormones to trigger ovulation.

-For Samantha, the puncture took place under local anesthesia, but it is also possible to do it under general anesthesia.
-It consists of removing all the follicles, with a parallel donation of spermatozoa.
-The removed follicles were put in contact with the spermatozoa to create embryos.
+For Samantha, the puncture took place under local anaesthetic, but it is also possible to do it under general anaesthetic.
+All the follicles are removed, and sperm is donated at the same time.
+The harvested follicles are then brought into contact with sperm to create embryos.

 Finally, it is necessary to wait until a follicle is of good quality before it can be implanted.
-Then, the most resistant follicle is implanted 2 days after the puncture for Samantha, and from that moment on, the viability of the embryo must be regularly checked.
-It is necessary to wait between the moment of implantation and the level of the beta HCG test, the pregnancy hormone.
-During this time, it is forbidden to perform pregnancy tests because the hormone shots can falsify the results.
-After the blood test, the beta HCG level should be checked every 48 hours.
-Then the pregnancy can proceed as normal!
+In Samantha's case, the most resistant follicle is implanted 2 days after puncture, at which point the viability of the embryo must be checked regularly.
+You have to wait between the moment of implantation and the level of the beta HCG test, the pregnancy hormone.
+Pregnancy tests are forbidden during this time, as the hormone injections can distort the results.
+After the blood test, beta HCG levels should be checked every 48 hours.
+The pregnancy can then proceed as normal!